ChanderG/lam/README.md

 ("lam" "Local Abbrev Manager")
 ```

-Since, the buffer is just Elisp, commenting out lines works as expected.
-Since the `*lam*` buffer is reloaded with no extra effort from your side: changing abbrev values, adding, removing, commenting, uncommenting all work seamlessly.
+You can comment out lines using ";".
+Since the `*lam*` buffer is reloaded on window focus change with no extra effort from your side: changing abbrev values, adding, removing, commenting, uncommenting all work seamlessly.

 ### Executing Elisp